sidju/add-ed/COMMANDS.md

 # Batch editing commands
 More advanced commands to apply the same or similar changes many times.

+- `(.,.)s(/<regex>/<substitution>/[gpnl])` Replaces text within selection that matches the regex with the substitution.
+If the `g` flag is given replaces all occurences of the regex, if not only the first is replaced.
+Selects the selection, whatever size it ends up being after replacing.
+- `(.,.)g/<regex>/<command>(/)` Runs commands on all lines matching the regex.
+  If the last separator is given the commands are run immediately, if not it enters input mode terminated by the separator.
+The matching line is selected (using default selection, the commands will run them on the matched line) and run in the order given.
+Doesn't set selection, but the commands run through it do.
+- `(.,.)v/<regex>/<command>(/)` Inverse of `g`.
+Runs given commands on lines that **don't** match the given regex.
+- `(.,.)G/<regex>/` Interactive version of `g`.
+For each matching line prints it and enters input mode terminated by the separator.
+The given commands are run on that line, same as `g`.
+- `(.,.)V/<regex>/` Inverse of `G`.
+Does the same for lines that don't match the given regex.
+- `(.,.):<macro-name>(<space separated arguments>)` Set selection to given selection (if any) and run given macro.
+Same as `g` it doesn't set selection, but the commands in the macro will probably do so.

 # Status commands
 For printing information about and changing editor state.

+- `help` Print this help section.
+- `q` Quits the editor.
+If the buffer contains unsaved edits aborts with error.
+  Capitalize 'q' to 'Q' to override and quit anyways.
+- `h` Print last previous error.
+- `H` Toggle between printing the error or only `?` when an error occurs.
+- `(.,.)=` Prints selection.
+If none given prints the current selection.
+- `(.,.)#(<anything>)` If no selection is given it does nothing, to enable inlining comments in scripts.
+If a selection is given that selection is set without printing (this is the only way to do this, as even no command prints).
 - `f(<path>)` If no path given prints the default path, otherwise sets the given path as default path.